 Current projects include understanding pollen nutrient differences between plant species, and how this shapes honey bee worker health.
 This is useful for understanding how differences in pollen quality and their relative abundance within a region affect bee products, like royal jelly, and the ultimate success of honey bee queens.
 Ultimately, this information benefits land managers, beekeepers, and home owners by identifying the most nutritious species to encourage in the landscape for honey bees, particularly native Hawaiian plants.

 PEPS 690 - Graduate Seminar in Entomology (Spring 2018)

 My research program is designed to be both integrated and applied.
 I am broadly interested in how the landscape can be designed and enhanced to promote pollinator health, particularly by adding flowering plants that meet the nutritional needs of honey bees and other pollinators.
 I am also working on building an extension program at UH that will provide information to farmers, beekeepers, and the general public on the best management practices for pollinator conservation and agricultural sustainability.

 Recent Publications :

-Mogren CL, Benítez M-S, McCarter K, Boyer F, Lundgren JG (In Review) The influence of landscape on diet and physiology in Melissodes desponsa and Apis mellifera (Hymenoptera: Apidae).
-Biological Conservation.
+Mogren CL, Benítez M-S, McCarter K, Boyer F, Lundgren JG (In Revision) The influence of landscape on diet and physiology in Melissodes desponsa and Apis mellifera (Hymenoptera: Apidae).
+Conservation Physiology.

 Corby-Harris V, Bowsher JH, Carr-Markell M, Centrella M, Cook SC, Couvillon M, Dolezal A, Jones J, Mogren CL, Otto CRV, Lau P, Rangel J, Schürch R, St. Clair A (2019) Emerging themes from the ESA symposium entitled “Pollinator Nutrition: Lessons from Bees at Individual to Landscape Levels.”
 Bee World, 96: 3-9.